 Keeping all of this in mind, you can go fishing according to the moon’s phase cycle which takes about 29.53 days to complete.

 I hope that you enjoyed learning about tides for fishing.
 Knowing what time the high tide or low tide, can be a great skill for everyone who wants to catch fish.
+This knowledge is also usefull for when you go kayaking.

 I hope this guide will help you learn everything about it.